 Maxwell Griffin, Jr., is an Associate Judge in the Child Protection Division of the Juvenile Court of Cook County in Chicago.
 He is a member of the National Council of Juvenile and Family Court Judges, the Illinois Judicial Association, and the Illinois Judicial Council.
 He is an adjunct faculty member at IIT Chicago-Kent College of Law.
 Judge Griffin received both his B.A. and his J.D. from the University of Notre Dame.

-Kathryn J. Huber is a juvenile expungement staff attorney with LAF in Chicago.
+Kathryn Huber Kenyon is a domestic violence staff attorney with Legal Aid Chicago (formerly LAF) in Chicago.
 She received her B.S.W. from the University of Illinois at Urbana-Champaign, her M.S.W. from Loyola University Chicago School of Social Work, and her J.D. from Loyola University School of Law.

 Terry Lotsoff is the Supervisor of the Child Protection Division of the Cook County State’s Attorney’s Office.
 He received his B.A. in history with high distinction from Indiana University in 1973 and his J.D. from the University of Illinois College of Law in 1976.